Courses of Study

 [EC253] Technology, Education, and Labor Markets Introduces students to particular theories from labor economics including the supply and demand for labor, human capital accumulation, and migration.
 Using these theories we will study the evolution of educational attainment in America over the 20th century and the interaction between technological progress and education.
 Particular emphasis will be placed on current policy debates such as higher education subsidies, the size and scope of the social safety net, and urban development programs.
 Prerequisite: Economics 134.
 Three credit hours.

 EC256j Economics of Crime Proceeds from the assumption that criminals are rational to the extent that higher costs of crime will lower criminal activity.
 Use of economic models to examine topics such as the criminal justice system, law enforcement, and markets for drugs and other illegal goods and services.
 Major projects include creation of a data portfolio examining one of several sources of national crime data using tables, graphs, and statistical relationships, and a group presentation on a major episode or issue in U.S. crime policy.
 Prerequisite: Economics 134 and sophomore or higher standing.
 Three credit hours.
-Instructor
+Burton

 [EC258] Economic History of the United States Traces the structure and performance of the American economy through time.
 The focus is on applying the tools and methods of economics to the study of historical events from colonial times to World War II, including the American Revolution, slavery, the westward movement, the Civil War, and the Great Depression.
 Topics include the roles of agriculture, trade, migration, technology, banking, institutions, transportation, and labor in the development of the American economy.
 Prerequisite: Economics 134.
 Four credit hours.
 H.